7 days´Switzerland round trip

 Arriving in Bern there are lockers for your luggage.
 You can also choose to send it directly from Grindelwald to Zurich Hauptbahnhoof for about 20 CHF a piece.

-The train station in Bern is in the middle of the town so you can reach everything by foot.
+The train station in Bern is in the middle of the town so you reach everything by foot.

 The main attractions of Bern are walking through old town with its lovely arcades and checking out the Zytglogge, one of the oldest clocks in Switzerland.
 It is also really nice to walk through the rose garden passing by the bear park.